Become an RA

 - If hired or accepted as an alternate RA, you must successfully complete EPS 406 (2 credit hour - RA Pre-service class) with a “C” or better.

-- EPS 406 is a course which will meet in-person once a week and for two Saturday seminars in the second half of the spring 2014 semester.
-If hired or accepted as an alternate RA, you must take EPS 406 in the spring 2014 semester unless prevented from doing so for academic reasons.
+- EPS 406 is a course which will meet in-person once a week and for two Saturday seminars in the second half of the fall 2014 semester.
+If hired or accepted as an alternate RA, you must take EPS 406 in the fall 2014 semester unless prevented from doing so for academic reasons.
 Postponing EPS 406 must be approved by the Coordinator of Staff and Community Development.

 - Please note that your financial aid package can be affected if hired, and it is your responsibility to contact the Financial Aid office to learn how your aid could be impacted.